Captain America: The First Avenger

 Act III

-The assault on Red Skull's base.
-Cap fights through HYDRA forces, confronts Red Skull who is consumed by the Tesseract.
-Steve must crash the plane into the Arctic to save millions, sacrificing his future with Peggy.
+Steve leads the assault on Red Skull's base.
+He fights through HYDRA forces, confronts Red Skull on the Valkyrie bomber, and defeats him (Red Skull is consumed by the Tesseract).
+With the plane loaded with bombs heading for New York, Steve makes the ultimate sacrifice—he crashes the plane into the Arctic ice to save millions, knowing he won't survive.

 Transformation